SUMUH101/Chirper/README.md

 ## Notes

-I had some issues implementing the icons in the Action bar.
-Initially they won't appear but then when I finally got the twitter icon to display it was centered instead of to the top left.
-I plan on fixing these bugs as I continue to add more stretch stories.
+I had some issues placing the icons in the Action bar (App bar).
+Initially the twitter icon wasn't appearing but then after tinkering with it for a while I managed to get it to display.
+Unfortunately, the positioning is still a bit off.
+I plan on fixing these bugs as I continue adding more stretch stories.

-##Chirper Part 1
+## Chirper Part 1

 Time spent: **5** hours spent in total